mzemel/learn2code/README.md

 That's all for now folks, I hope you've enjoyed this tutorial as much as I've enjoyed making it for you.
-Stay tuned for

-**Part 2: Making Fractals with Your Social Security Number**.
+Stay tuned for Part 2: Making Fractals with Your Social Security Number.